yutotakano/SimpleRayTracerHS/README.md

 ### Command-line arguments:

 ```
 --shadow        Turns on the shadow if specified.
+--noshadow-zoom If specified uses the no-shadow texture on Zoom.
 --frames        If specified only renderes those frames.
 Separated by comma.
 --res 192:108   Specifies the output resolution.
 ```